vmanka25/CAD/readme.md

 ### Description

-For this assignment I had to build a swing arm using drawings
+For this assignment I had to use drawings to create a swing arm

 ### Evidence